-The clock generator provides clocks to the device, and consists of a phase-locked loop (PLL) circuit.
+The clock generator provides clocks to the 5409A device, and consists of a phase-locked loop (PLL) circuit.
 The clock generator requires a reference clock input, which can be provided from an external clock source.
-The reference clock input is then divided by two (DIV mode) to generate clocks, or the PLL circuit can be used (PLL mode) to generate the device clock by multiplying the reference clock frequency by a scale factor, allowing use of a clock source with a lower frequency than that of the CPU.
+The reference clock input is then divided by two (DIV mode) to generate clocks for the 5409A device, or the PLL circuit can be used (PLL mode) to generate the device clock by multiplying the reference clock frequency by a scale factor, allowing use of a clock source with a lower frequency than that of the CPU.
 The PLL is an adaptive circuit that, once synchronized, locks onto and tracks an input clock signal.

 When the PLL is initially started, it enters a transitional mode during which the PLL acquires lock with the input signal.
 Once the PLL is locked, it continues to track and maintain synchronization with the input signal.
-Then, other internal clock circuitry allows the synthesis of new clock frequencies for use as master clock.
+Then, other internal clock circuitry allows the synthesis of new clock frequencies for use as master clock for the 5409A device.